-This Report is, therefore, designed to update all stakeholders on how Fidelity discharged its responsibilities in relation to governance during the year.
+This Report is, therefore, designed to update all stakeholders on how Fidelity discharged its fiduciary responsibilities in relation to governance during the year as well as its level of compliance with relevant statutory and regulatory requirements.

 Good corporate governance is critical to the proper functioning of the banking sector as well as the economy and Fidelity has implemented governance practices that ensure the Bank is run effectively to achieve its defined objectives.
 To this end, the Bank's governance framework is hinged on the key principles of good corporate governance and the Bank remains committed to maintaining best practices in governance by ensuring accountability at all levels.
 This, in turn, ensures the creation and delivery of long-term sustainable value to our shareholders and indeed, all stakeholders.